ayush6624/adv-flask-api/README.md

 # Endpoints
 - `GET /` - Homepage of the application
 - `POST /upload` - The API endpoint for uploading a files via a client side application.
-This is protected by JWT Authentication and rate limited to 5 requests per minute
+This is protected by JWT Authentication and rate limited to 5 requests per minute.
+File must be passed with the key as `file`
 - `POST /web/upload` - Endpoint for the Web Interface.
 - `POST /user` - Signing up as a new user by providing username and password values (need to be in json format)
 - `POST /auth` - Obtaining a JWT Token by providing username and password values (need to be in json format)
 - `POST /refresh` - Endpoint for getting a fresh token by providing the refresh token

+- This project uses flake8 guidelines.
+- The API is hosted using Zeit Now (Serverless Platform) on an AWS Lambda (ap-south-1 Mumbai region) Function and all assets are served using Amazon Cloudfront.
+I've used MongoDB as a database solution which is deployed on a 3 node cluster on an AWS ap-south-1 instance.

 # Objectives